hdecarne/gentoo-extras-overlay/README.md

 * mail-filter/rspamd: Updated ebuild for rspamd mail filter.

-* dev-util/ragel: Updated ebuild for ragel lib.
+* dev-util/ragel: Updated ebuild for ragel lib (as required by mail-filter/rspamd).